 Coffee is a controversial topic in health circles and I could write equally supported posts about why coffee is great for you and why it is horrible.
-The bottom line is that when sourced correctly, coffee can have some health benefits but there are also people who should avoid it.
+The bottom line is that when sourced correctly, coffee can have some health benefits, but there are also people who should avoid it.
 Like most aspects of health, the answer is personalized to who asked the question.

-The Problem with Regular Lattes…
+The Problem With Regular Vanilla Lattes

-In college, I used to subsist on Vanilla Lattes from the coffee shop on campus, and I still love the taste of them.
-Now that I’m not consuming pasteurized milk or sugars, I don’t drink coffee shop lattes and I definitely don’t drink pre-made coffee creamers (seriously- check the ingredients if you still consume these).
-I wanted to find a real-food alternative that tasted just as good.
+In college, I used to subsist on vanilla lattes from the coffee shop on campus, and I still love the taste of them.
+Now that I’m not consuming pasteurized milk or sugars, I don’t drink coffee shop lattes and I definitely don’t drink pre-made coffee creamers (seriously… check the ingredients if you still consume these).
+I wanted to find a real food alternative that tasted just as good.

 If you are a latte fan and usually spend $3-5 on a sugar-laden one at a coffee shop, try this real food recipe instead!

-- Brew coffee in a french press for best results, but any coffee will work.
+- Brew coffee in a French press for best results, but any coffee will work.

 - Blend on high for 10-15 seconds until froth forms.